 Truth: The “androgen hypothesis” dates back to the 1940s but has since been dismantled.
 The saturation theory, developed by Dr. Abraham Morgentaler, shows that once prostate androgen receptors are saturated, additional testosterone does not accelerate cancer growth.

-Myth #3: TRT is Only for Older Men
+Myth #3: TRT Is Just for Old Men

 Truth: Hypogonadism can affect men of all ages—especially in modern environments where stress, poor sleep, obesity, and endocrine disruptors suppress testosterone.
 More men under 40 are being diagnosed with low T and seeing real health benefits from TRT.